quangx/aspect/doc/sphinx/user/methods/Stokes-solver/solver.md

  \lambda \nabla \cdot u =0,
 ```

-where $L$ is determined by a variety of
+where $L$ is determined by length scale and computed reference viscosity.
-factors (size of domain,
-viscosity contrasts,etc).

 However, notice that this destroys the symmetry we have in our block Stokes matrix
 with the $B$ block.
 To remedy this, let $\widehat{p}=\lambda^{-1}p$ \cite{2024:africa.arndt.ea:deal}\cite{kronbichler:etal:2012}.